geotrev/undernet/README.md

 # Undernet

-A modular front-end component library for modern web development.
+A modular, configuration-first front-end framework.
+No strings.

 The framework features: